 - Phonics Activity Pack (DSF) – this is an ideal resource for phonics-based intervention at any level.
 It includes a small magnetic whiteboard with a full set of 78 magnetic alphabet letters, digraphs, trigraphs, and vowel teams.
 Use the letter tiles to assist with a phonemic approach to spelling and to encourage the blending of sounds and segmenting of words.
 It also encourages reluctant writers to have a go at spelling.

-Parent-friendly programs that do not require specialist training
+Parent-friendly resources that do not require specialist training

 - Beat Dyslexia – a step-by-step multi-sensory literacy program for children with dyslexia, beginning with single letter-sound links and continuing through to blends, digraphs, short and long vowels, and complex spelling patterns.
 Each Beat Dyslexia book contains photocopiable activities, reading and spelling cards, teacher’s notes and an audio CD.